 Ronald E. Vogel, Edward A. Thibault

 With its deinstitutionalization of juvenile offenders in the early 1970s, the Department of Youth Services in the state of Massachusetts developed the reputation of being extremely progressive.
-However, the label progressive does not characterize all forms of juvenile correction under the new system.
 In the midst of deinstitutionalization, a small maximum-security prison was developed for juvenile offenders who could not be treated in any of the community-based programs designed to replace the training schools.

 Deinstitutionalization for Older Adults With Severe Mental Retardation: Results From Australia

 University of Queensland, Fred and Eleanor Schonell Special Education Research Center

 Abstract: A deinstitutionalization research project in which residents from the largest institution in Queensland, Australia, were relocated after a government decision to close the center was described.